Provincial Violence Prevention eLearning Curriculum Refresh – Now Complete!

-The refreshed Provincial Violence Prevention Curriculum (PVPC) will update mandatory training for people working in healthcare to reflect current work environments, using cultural safety and humility, diversity, trauma-informed practice, and other best practices.
-The PVPC is designed to support the safety of all people working in healthcare by helping prevent violent incidents, and helping workers better protect themselves and others from verbal and physical violence in the workplace.
+The curriculum supports the safety of all people working in healthcare by helping prevent violent incidents, and helping workers better protect themselves and others from violence in the workplace.

 https://switchbc.ca/wp-content/uploads/2023/01/PVPC-header2-new-crop.jpeg